ncorbuk/Python-LRU-Cache/README.md

 ```

 * This cache will remove the least used(at the bottom) when the cache limit is reached or in this case is one over the cache limit.
+* Each cache wrapper used is its own instance and has its own cache list and its own cache limit to fill.
 * Cached results move to the top, if are called again.
 * New results get added to the top
 * keeping most recently used at the top for further use.